History of Saint Paul, Minnesota: Higher education

 Macalester College (1885) had its beginnings due to the efforts of the Reverend Dr. Edward Duffield Neill, who had founded two schools in Saint Paul and nearby Minneapolis which were named after M.W.
 Baldwin, a locomotive builder and friend of Neill's.
 With the intention of turning his Saint Paul Baldwin School into a college, Neill turned to Charles Macalester, a businessman from Philadelphia, for sponsorship.
 Macalester donated a building near Saint Anthony Falls, and the college was chartered in 1874.
 The college moved to its present location in 1885 after building an endowment and seeking the help of the Presbyterian Church.
 The College first admitted women in 1893, and despite being affiliated with a religious institution, remained open to students of other faiths.

 Macalester was largely carried through financial hardship and brought to prominence by Dr. James Wallace, father of DeWitt Wallace.
 Wallace was acting president of the college from 1894 to 1900, president from 1900 to 1906, and professor until just before his death in 1939.
-After World War II, the college developed a reputation for internationalism under the presidency of Charles Turck (later the namesake of Turck Hall), who recruited overseas and created a more diverse student body.
+After World War II, the college developed a reputation for internationalism under the presidency of Charles J. Turck (later the namesake of Turck Hall), who recruited overseas and created a more diverse student body.
 Macalester's positive reputation grew during the 1960s, when it consistently drew many National Merit Scholars, enough to come in at the country's top ten.
 During this time the college also benefitted greatly from DeWitt Wallace's success with Reader's Digest.
 Macalester continued to develop into the 1990s, building its endowment and adding new facilities and equipment.

 The University of St. Thomas (1885) began as an all-male, Catholic seminary.
 John Ireland, archbishop of Saint Paul and Minneapolis started the Saint Thomas Aquinas seminary, which became a liberal arts college in 1894.
 A gift from local railroad tycoon James J. Hill provided funds to establish the Saint Paul Seminary apart from the college.
 The College of Saint Thomas became a military-based school for undergraduates in 1906 and awarded its first academic degrees in 1910.
 Before that, the school gave out two-year diplomas in commercial and classical programs.
 In 1915, the college and Saint Thomas Military Academy for high school students split into two institutions and in 1965 the academy moved to Mendota Heights, Minnesota.
 The college later dropped its military distinction in 1922.